‘Together we’re better’: Building a Candid partnership in Northern California’s Tri-Valley area

 In August 2021, Las Positas College, TVNPA, and the newly formed Three Valleys Community Foundation (3VCF), came together to offer Candid classes to the community.
 Susan, who serves on the board of 3VCF, noted that curriculum development takes a lot of time and people—both of which are often in short supply.
 And that’s where Candid’s Train-the-Trainer program came into the picture.
 It is helpful, she said, to have Candid provide “thoughtful, appropriate, and significant curriculum that we can adapt and tweak for local needs.”
 In addition, “some people are intimidated by academia.
 Our job is to make classes and resources such as these accessible, approachable, and easy to use.”

-The idea to join forces came about because each party brought something valuable to the table.
+The idea to join forces in the Tri-Valley area came about because each party brought something valuable to the table.
 Las Positas College had the physical space required to allow people to access Candid’s fundraising applications; TVNPA had the pulse on the nonprofit community; and together with 3VCF, they had two highly-experienced trainers in Susan and Kathy, as well as connections to numerous others.
 All three organizations are dedicated to promoting the ability for nonprofits to get the training they need to do good.

 Beyond the six introductory classes provided by Candid’s Funding Information Network program, the partnership—now officially branded the Philanthropy Institute will most likely offer additional training, focusing their efforts on providing mid-level and senior classes geared to helping nonprofits understand the needs and desires of donors.